From Volterra dislocations to strain-gradient plasticity: The geometry of multiple edge-dislocations

 \subsection{Bodies with multiple edge-dislocations}

-\begin{definition} \Emph{A body with $m$ edge-dislocations} is a two-dimensional elastic body $(\M,\g,Q)$ (\defref{def:elastic_body}) having finite diameter, and satisfying the following additional properties: \begin{enumerate}[itemsep=0pt,parsep=0pt,label=(\alph*)] \item $M$ is a manifold with boundary, diffeomorphic to a plane with $m$ open holes,
+\begin{definition} \Emph{A body with $m$ edge-dislocations} is a two-dimensional elastic body $(\M,\P)$ (\defref{def:elastic_body}) having finite diameter, and satisfying the following additional properties: \begin{enumerate}[itemsep=0pt,parsep=0pt,label=(\alph*)] \item $M$ is a manifold with boundary, diffeomorphic to a plane with $m$ open holes,

-\item $Q$ is closed, $dQ=0$. \item Any submanifold $M'\subset M$ that is homeomorphic to an annulus (i.e., containing a single hole) is a body with an edge-dislocation (\defref{def:single_disloc}), having an regular inner-boundary (\defref{def:regular_dM}).
+\item $\P$ is closed, $d\P=0$. \item Any hole in $\M$ has a neighborhood $\M' \subset \M$ such that $(\M',\P|_{\M'})$ is a body with an edge-dislocation (\defref{def:single_disloc}), having an regular inner boundary (\defref{def:regular_dM}).
 In particular, every hole is associated with a Burgers vector $\v^i\in\R^2$, $i=1,\ldots,m$.

 \item Denote by $r_{ij}$, $1\le i < j < m$ the distance between the boundary of the $i$-th and $j$-th hole, and by $\ell_i$ the distance between the $i$-th hole and the outer-boundary of $\M$.
 Let

 We assume that